webtiming/timingsrc/index.md

 The [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/) advocates standardization of the timing object.

-> In the 80'ies *sockets* provided a unified API for different types of communication.
+> In the 80's *sockets* provided a unified API for different types of communication.
 Similarly, we now wish to provide a unified API for timing.
 It's about time!

 Agreement on a common API for timing resources would enable:

 #### 1) temporal interoperability
 very different timing sensitive components could easily be integrated into a single consitent presentation.
-This would allow the classical fruits of composition, i.e. mash-up, integration, code-reuse, flexibility and extensibility, to be fully exploited by timing sensitive Web applications.
+This would allow the classical fruits of composition, i.e. mash-up, integration, code-reuse, flexibility and extensibility to be fully exploited by timing sensitive Web applications.

 #### 2) multi-device timing
-timing objects integrate with online timing providers, allowing multi-device application to exploit temporal composition in the global scope.
+timing objects integrate with online timing providers allowing multi-device application to exploit temporal composition in the global scope.

 #### 3) common programming concepts, tools and practices
 timing challenges can be addressed using the same concepts and tools, across separate application domains (e.g. music, broadcast, Web-media).
 New concepts and tools building on a standard will apply to a much broader community.